Nanolat/nldb/README.md

 -----------
 - An in-memory key/value store supporting put/get/del, and cursors for range search.
 - Supports transaction and master-slave replication.
+- Adds transactional log replication feature on top of LevelDB and TokyoCabinet.
 - Supports Table Plugins to implement your own data structure for efficient data processing for your specific domain.

 Target systems